-Read up on the factors you should consider prior to taking a job in another city
+In this post, read up on the factors that should be taken under consideration prior to taking a job in another city.

 When you are searching for a job you may come across one that involves relocating to another city.
 If this happens to you then you have a lot to think about.
 For the single person, the decision is not that difficult because while it does affect other people in your life, it is not as serious a decision as it would be if you were married and had children.

 When a person is older, has a family and is at a later stage in their career, they tend to have more ties to their community and although it may not be a bad decision to make a move, it will take much more planning.
 There is a lot more at stake including many close friends, an established home and family in your area.
 This may make a decision to leave that much more difficult.
 Here are a couple of things to consider:

 Before you make such a big decision, you will want to know that the job that you are considering is a good fit for you.
 One major factor in relocation may be the cost.
 You should investigate the costs of relocating (See: http://moving.about.com/od/preparingforyourmove/a/moving_costs.htm).

 You should only relocate because you want to do it, not because you feel like you should.
 Speak to as many people as you possibly can about your decision and spend a few driving around and acquainting yourself with the area and get a feeling about what it would be like to live there, if this is possible.

 Weigh The Pros And Cons